A Note on Parallel Distinguishability of two Quantum Operations: Introduction

 \section{Introduction}

 Let $M_{m,n}$ (respectively, $M_n$) be the set of $m\times n$ (respectively, $n\times n$) complex matrices.
-Denote by $H_n$ and $D_n$ the set of $n\times n$ Hermitian matrices and the set of $n\times n$ density matrices, which are positive semidefinite matrices with trace one, respectively.
+Denote by $H_n$ the set of $n\times n$ Hermitian matrices and by $D_n$ the set of $n\times n$ density matrices, which are positive semidefinite matrices with trace one.

 In the mathematical framework of quantum mechanics, density matrices are used to describe the state of a quantum system.
 Quantum operations \cite{nc,Watrous} are trace-preserving, completely-positive linear maps from $M_n$ to $M_m$.
 It is known \cite{choi,kraus} that for a quantum operation $\mathcal{E}: M_n\longrightarrow M_m$, there exists a set of matrices $\{E_1,\ldots, E_{{n_0}}\}\subset M_{m,n}$, called a set of Choi-Kraus operators of $\mathcal{E}$, such that